henryleberre/GT-UI/README.md

   </a>
 </p>

 GT-UI is available for most modern browsers that are forks of either Chromium or Firefox.
-Support for others like Safari is not yet established.
+Support for others like Safari has not yet been established.

 ## Our mission